andyatkinson/andyatkinson.github.io/_posts/2024-05-17-railsconf-conference-2024-detroit.md

 John Nunemaker!
 Apparently John [hasn’t been to RailsConf since 2010](https://www.johnnunemaker.com/railsconf-2024/), and I recall seeing John there way back then!

-[RailsConf 2010 was in Baltimore](/blog/2010/07/01/railsconf-2010), which was significant for me, as my wife and I had just to Baltimore at the time!
+[RailsConf 2010 was in Baltimore](/blog/2010/07/01/railsconf-2010), which was significant for me, as my wife and I had just moved to Baltimore!
 I was excited RailsConf was in my new adopted city.

 RailsConf came back again in 2011, and I went again!
 The next time I went to RailsConf was 6 years later for [RailsConf Phoenix in 2017](http://andyatkinson.com/blog/2017/06/06/railsconf-2017).
 That one was also great, and was where I originally met Kasper H. I remember writing Java around that time working at Groupon!